To become law, it needs 60 Senate votes. Right now it has 51. Republicans need 7 Democrats to cross over—and no Democrats have said they will.

 Election officials who register someone without checking citizenship documents face criminal charges.
 Any citizen can also personally sue an official who registers someone without proper proof.

 The original SAVE Act (H.R.
 22, April 2025) only covered voter registration—show documents to sign up.
 The SAVE America Act (February 2026) keeps that and adds photo ID requirements to cast a ballot on Election Day.
-The Senate is debating the newer version this week.
+The Senate is debating the newer version.

 Taken directly from the bill text.
 You'd need at least one.
 Read the source on Congress.gov